sum-rock/just-sum-nix/README.md

 ## Installation

-### MacOS
+### MacOS Installation

 __Caution!__ This is my best recollection of how I was able to get this working.
 If I'm honest, there was a lot of keyboard pounding and swearing.
 The following should be approximately correct.
 I believe that the challenge is that there are some things that need to be set up prior to getting the flake built.
 Those steps are frustratingly irrelevant once flakes are in use.
-I think.
+Once everything is installed its all peaches and cream.

 If you're reading this as a guide just know that it can be done.
 I am using an M1 MacBook and this is working.